ABOUT

 Third Generation

-Harold’s sons David and Steve worked for their father during the summers but they had officially joined LMC with their brother-in-law Harold Okinow by the early ‘60s.
+Harold’s sons David and Steve worked for their father during the summers, but they had officially joined LMC with their brother-in-law Harold Okinow by the early ‘60s.
 The team began regional record distribution and continued on to sell records to small stores across the country.
 They also opened arcades in shopping malls featuring snack bars (one of which was in Southdale, the first indoor mall in America).
 The hotdogs were a hit and a chain of national mall-based restaurants called Carousel Snack Bars (CSB) was born.
 Harold Lieberman looked at the snack bars as a fluke.
 Says Steve: “My dad was modest.
 He said the things he tried always failed and the things he came upon accidentally succeeded.”

 When stores across the United States started selling records, they turned the one-stop into a full-fledged “rack-jobber” that distributed records and cassettes to smaller operators in the region.
 This business was coined Lieberman Enterprises (LE).
 “One of the early records we distributed was Lawrence Welk,” recalls David.
 “And we eventually helped break Johnny Mathis.”